wafaajaunnoo/AntsInMyCode/problem-formulation.md

 An optimization problem is represented by an objective function and its constraints.
 ### 2.2.1 Constraints
 ### 2.2.2 Objectives
+One of the core tenets of the philosophy of the TSP is that there is no single, perfect solution to any problem.
+The main objective of the TSP is to find the shortest possible route that visits each city exactly once and returns to the origin city.
+However, the shortest route may not always be the best route, as it may take longer if it passes through more difficult terrain.
+Our aim here is to find a solution that is good enough, rather than a perfect solution.
 ### 2.2.3 Miscellanous

 ## 2.3 Problem-solving
 -- knowledge representation (provide detailed information about problem and define all possible techniques).

 ### 2.3.1 Optimization Algorithms
+Finding an algorithm that reduces computation is necessary to solve the TSP.

 ### 2.3.2 Selection of best Technique